mp-se/stirplate/README.md

 ## Versions

-* 0.5.0 Added temp sensor support + pcb layout (not yet tested)
+* 0.5.0 Added temp sensor support + pcb layout (pcb has not yet been fully tested)
 * 0.4.0 Added wifi manager/web server to enable config changes via webbrowser/wifi setup.
 * 0.3.0 Some minor refactoring + OTA update from local web server.
 * 0.2.0 First version that is published on github

 ## Future changes

-* Add code to enter wifi portal with double reset.
 * Add REST API to get values from the device
 * Add support for Blynk Cloud (or at least test/document this part)
 * Add support for mqtt